GWP Bangladesh (Bangladesh Water Partnership)

 - Share experience, knowledge and information on the development of water resources.

-Pakistan Water Partnership (PWP) was established in February 1999.
-Soon after its establishment PWP became instrumental in organising a number of important meetings at national and provincial levels to attract a large number of stakeholders.
-PWP maintains close relationship with official agencies including the Ministry of Water and Power, Water and Power Development Authority (WAPDA), Ministry of Environment, Planning Commission, Provincial Agriculture and Irrigation Departments.
+GWP Pakistan was established in February 1999.
+Soon after its establishment GWP Pakistan became instrumental in organising a number of important meetings at national and provincial levels to attract a large number of stakeholders.
+GWP Pakistan maintains close relationship with official agencies including the Ministry of Water and Power, Water and Power Development Authority (WAPDA), Ministry of Environment, Planning Commission, Provincial Agriculture and Irrigation Departments.

 To promote the concept and principles of IWRM in the country in order to meet the growing scarcity of water resources, increasing deterioration in water quality and the looming threat to environmental sustainability.
 Create awareness at grassroots level about the need and potential of adopting IWRM techniques to solve community base water and environment related problems locally.